The Office of the Ombudsperson

 The Ombudsperson at SFU is an independent, impartial and confidential resource for students.
 We provide information and guidance on students' rights and responsibilities, and University regulations, policies and procedures.
 The Ombudsperson may also make recommendations to the University, where appropriate, for changes to policies and procedures and to promote discussion on institution-wide concerns that impact students.
 The Ombudsperson is an advocate for fairness in general for the benefit of all students and the university community as a whole.

-The Ombudsperson does not act as student advocate in the context of appeal hearings, but may assist students who need to identify potential advocates.
+The Ombudsperson does advocate or represent students directly, but acts as a confidential and impartial resource to learn self-advocacy skills.
 The Ombudsperson is available to help students become their own advocates by providing them with information or advice about regulations, policies and procedures and strategies to use constructive ways to raise issues.

 All information provided to us is kept confidential, unless we have explicit permission for names and/or details to be released and it is considered appropriate to do so.

 The Office operates with a high degree of independence within the University, and is seperate from all academic structures and student government.

 We consider all of the information we receive and collect with the highest degree of objectivity.
 The Office is committed to the highest principles or administrative fairness.
 Our goal is to ensure that everyone involved believes their perspectives have been understood and considered fairly.